RedBlueVideo/hvml-spec/README.md

 OVML – Open Video Markup Language
 ====

-OVML is a markup language for codifying metadata pertaining to audio-visual media such as films, television, and videos.
+OVML is a markup language for codifying metadata pertaining to audio-visual media such as films, television, home movies, or any other moving image, digital or analog.

 ## Content-Type